-Proof Wellness Programs in the Workplace Save Money
+Proof Wellness Programs in the Workplace Make You Money

-Three recent studies demonstrate that publicly traded companies with best-in-class workplace wellness programs have better stock valuations than the Standard and Poor’s stock index.
+Three recent studies demonstrate that publicly traded companies with best-in-class workplace wellness programs have better stock valuations than the S&P’s stock index.
 A portfolio comprised of award-winning companies would be a dramatically better investment.
-Before I get into the details, here is a little perspective:
+Before I get into the details, here is a little perspective…

 There are thousands of mutual funds all of which invest in several companies that balance risk while seeking to maximize return for investors.
 Another way to invest is to purchase individual stocks in each of the 500 largest companies.
 These 500 companies make up the Standard and Poor’s 500 Index.